JamesClonk/notes/outdoors_guide.md

 Small backpack, needs to be lightweight and comfortable to wear and as small as possible to still fit everything from the list below plus an additional 0.5L travel mug or thermos and a small power bank if needed.

-Location: Closest to the door, used several times per week.
+Location: In between shopping backpack and daily sling bag, used approx. once or twice per week.

 - [ ] Micro umbrella - *Optional*
 - [ ] Plastic bag